joncampbell123/dosbox-x/README.md

 * Plus many more..

 DOSBox-X also has several notable platform-dependent features, such as support for automatic drive mounting, clipboard copy and paste, and starting programs to run on the host (-winrun) on the Windows platform.
 These features cannot be easily ported to other platforms.
+More information about these features can be found in the DOSBox-X Wiki.

 DOSBox-X officially supports both SDL 1.2 and SDL 2.0; both 32-bit and 64-bit builds are also supported.